chesslablab/website/docs/index.md

 - [PHP Chess API](https://github.com/chesslablab/chess-api)
 - [Chess Data](https://github.com/chesslablab/chess-data)

-The documentation examples are run in a development environment using these ports for each of the repositories, respectively.
+The documentation examples are run using these ports for each of the repositories, respectively.

 - 443
 - 8443
 - 9443
 - 3306

 Remember, this is because multiple applications can't listen on the same port on the same host.
-Make sure to add your API endpoint as well as your WebSocket host to your `assets/env.js` file.
+Finally make sure to add your API endpoint as well as your WebSocket host to your `assets/env.js` file.

 ## Decentralized Environment